nighttime/Comprendo/README.md

 ## Features
 * Easily produce expressive arrays and dictionaries
+* Generate from any kind of sequence of data
 * Simple, flexible semantics allow for a variety of results
 * Clean syntax leads to greater readability